zefirka/Warden.js/docs/Extend.md

 =========

 Module at: `./src/module/Extend.js`

 Usage : `Warden.extend(object, config)`

 Description: Extends object with `emit()`, `.listen()` and `.stream()` methods.
 And returns extented object;

 ###Usage###
 ####Extend objects with Warden.extend()###
-Extension method is the base method of Warden, that extends objects or object constructors by methods that implements custom event triggering/listening for simple Pub/Sub pattern
+Extension method is the base method of Warden, that extends objects or object constructors by methods that implements custom event triggering/listening for Pub/Sub pattern.
+You can extend simple JS objects, then that object will be transmitter for Pub/Sub or you can extend constructor of objects and then `emit`, `listen`  and `stream` will be methods of prototype.

 #####With constructors#####
 ```js